Hozier

-Andrew John Hozier-Byrne (born 17 March 1990), known professionally as Hozier (/ˈhoʊziɚ/ HOH-zee-ər), is an Irish musician.
+Andrew John Hozier-Byrne (born 17 March 1990), known mononymously as Hozier (/ˈhoʊziɚ/ HOH-zee-ər), is an Irish singer and musician.
 His music primarily draws from folk, soul and blues, often using religious and literary themes and taking political or social justice stances.

 His debut single, "Take Me to Church" (2013), became a rock radio hit in the U.S., peaked at number two on the Billboard Hot 100 and was certified multi-platinum in several countries.
 His eponymous debut studio album (2014) has been certified 6× platinum in Ireland and multi-platinum in several other countries.
 His EP Nina Cried Power (2018), which featured the title track as a single, reached number one on the Billboard Adult Alternative Songs chart.

 His second album, Wasteland, Baby!
 (2019), debuted atop the Irish Albums Chart and the Billboard 200, and was certified gold in the U.S. In late 2022, Hozier collaborated with Bear McCreary on the song "Blood Upon the Snow" for the video game God of War: Ragnarök.
 His third studio album, Unreal Unearth (2023), was released on Rubyworks Records and debuted at number one on the Irish and UK charts.
 In 2024, he released the EP Unheard, which includes his first number-one single in Ireland, the US, and the UK, "Too Sweet".
 Time magazine named him one of the 100 most influential people in the world in 2025.

 Early life

 Hozier was born near Bray, County Wicklow, Ireland on 17 March 1990, the son of Raine Hozier and John Byrne.
 He has one older brother named Jon.
-Around the time he was born, his father John worked as a local banker and in the evenings would play as a jazz and blues drummer.
+Around the time he was born, his father John worked as a local banker and in the evenings played as a jazz and blues drummer.
 His mother Raine was a stay-at-home artist.
 When Hozier was six years old, his father underwent spinal surgery, and although he survived despite numerous complications, he needed a wheelchair from then on.
 Hozier's father was unemployed for a few years, which put a severe financial strain on the family.

 Hozier began writing songs at the age of 15, taught himself guitar and sang in his school choir.
 He was educated at Delgany National School.
 He was raised a Quaker.
 He later attended St. Gerard's School before studying music education at Trinity College Dublin.
 He missed exams to record demos for a music label and was refused a year's deferral by the college.